DimejiOO/countries/README.md

 - Population
 - Currencies
 - Flag

 ## Local run instructions

-- npm install
+- npm install or npm i - (To install application dependencies)
-- npm run start
+- npm run start - (To start and open up the application at the default 4200 port)

 ## Running unit tests